yingweiy/drlnd_project1_navigation/README.md

 motion patterns.
 * The number of filters cannot be too small.
 I used 128, 256, 256 in these layers, which are much better than small numbers that I tried earlier, such as 32, 64, 64.

+For future improvements - the challenge project:
+* The agent could be able to achieve higher score if trained longer
+* Using other advanced DQN, such as double, dueling, replay buffer prioritization, rainbow, etc.

 ## Project Instruction from Udacity
 ### Getting Started